ada-lyn/ada-lyn.github.io/index.md

 	- If the reviewer has not given many reviews yet, we will not correct his rating that much since we cannot estimate his bias very well.

 With the date bias and user bias correction implemented, we were ready to try our algorithm.
 We run it on a few articles, you can see right here some of the results.
+For the first product, we show the average rating, as well as all the individual ratings.

 *Hands-On Chemistry Activities with Real-Life Applications: Easy-to-Use Labs and Demonstrations for Grades 8-12* - 0876282621